 - Animal-assisted therapies including Equine Therapy and Dolphin Assisted Therapy

 Using a combination of traditional and holistic therapies, addicts learn the coping skills required to improve quality of life, kick a habit that’s dangerously unhealthy, and improve the lives of family members who mean so much to individuals.

-Hawaii Island Recovery– a client-focused, eight-bed recovery facility located on the Island of Hawaii – provides the support and tools needed to kick an addiction to speed.
-HIR also provides on-going aftercare to lessen the likelihood of a relapse, a real possibility for many speed addicts.
+– A client-focused, eight-bed recovery facility located on the Island of Hawaii – provides the support and tools needed to kick an addiction to speed.
+HIR also provides ongoing aftercare to lessen the likelihood of a relapse, a real possibility for many speed addicts.

 Call one of our counsellors today (866) 390-5070 and start your journey to a better life for you and those important people who rely on you.